Unless an association's governing documents state otherwise, convicted felons

 are not automatically precluded from serving on

-the office of any director who has been convicted of a felony.
-(Corp.
+the office of any director who has been convicted of a felony (Corp.
 Code §7221(a)

+or some form of theft.
 Associations should be aware of potential problems with their fidelity bond

-or some form of theft.
+if a felon were to serve in any capacity that involved access to the association's funds.
 Many crime policies have an exclusion that preclude coverage in such situations.

 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter